Income inequality in the United States: Political change

 Increasing inequality is both a cause and effect of political change, according to journalist Hedrick Smith.
 The result was a political landscape dominated in the 1990s and 2000s by business groups, specifically "political insiders" – former members of Congress and government officials with an inside track – working for "Wall Street banks, the oil, defense, and pharmaceutical industries; and business trade associations."
-In the decade or so prior to the Great Divergence, middle-class-dominated reformist grassroots efforts – such as the civil rights movement, environmental movement, consumer movement, labor movement – had considerable political impact.
+In the decade or so before the Great Divergence, middle-class-dominated reformist grassroots efforts – such as the civil rights movement, environmental movement, consumer movement, labor movement – had considerable political impact.

 World trade significantly expanded in the 1990s and thereafter, with the creation of the World Trade Organization and the negotiation of the North American Free Trade Agreement.
 These agreements and related policies were widely supported by business groups and economists such as Krugman and Stiglitz.
 One outcome was greatly expanded foreign outsourcing, which has been argued to have hollowed out the middle class.

 Stiglitz later argued that inequality may explain political questions – such as why America's infrastructure (and other public investments) are deteriorating, or the country's recent relative lack of reluctance to engage in military conflicts such as the Iraq War.
 Top-earning families have the money to buy their own education, medical care, personal security, and parks.
 They showed little interest in helping pay for such things for the rest of society, and have the political influence to make sure they don't have to.
 The relatively few children of the wealthy who joined the military may have reduced their concern about going to war.

 Milanovic argued that globalization and immigration caused US middle-class wages to stagnate, fueling the rise of populist political candidates.
 Piketty attributed the victory of Donald Trump in the 2016 presidential election, to "the explosion in economic and geographic inequality in the United States over several decades and the inability of successive governments to deal with this."